Skip to navigation Skip to content Skip to subnav

 (iii) an occupational safety analysis that describes the specific risks to apprentices, journey-workers, and the general public and what steps will be taken to mitigate each risk.

-(3)(A) The Commissioner, with advice from the Director, the Director of the Vermont Occupational Safety and Health Administration, and the Board shall review the request and respond in writing within 90 days of receipt of the request.
+(3)(A) The Commissioner, with advice from the Director, the Director of the Vermont Occupational Safety and Health Administration, and the Board shall review the request and respond in writing within 90 days after receipt of the request.

 (B) In evaluating a request, the Commissioner may affirm or modify a ratio upon a determination that the new ratio: